0xlukaC/metal-gear-ctf/README.md

 <br>

+> [!IMPORTANT]
+> the loadbalancer is exposed on port 8080.
+Depending on if your running this inside a VM or wsl, you may have to use the ip of that followed by :8080

 > [!NOTE]
 > It may take a while to load and you may recieve 503 errors for the first 20 seconds depending on your internet and pc